droposhado/wooka/README.md

 # Wooka

-Operations chatbot which currently uses Discord as an interface, provides quick addition, listing, searching and simple editing for resources.
+Operations chatbot which currently uses ZULIP as an interface, provides quick addition, listing, searching and simple editing for resources.